ollekjellberg/glc-sales-dashboard/README.md

   No AI involved — plain, deterministic code.
 - `.github/workflows/weekly-sync.yml` — tells GitHub to run `extract.js` every
   Monday at 07:00 Gulf time automatically.
+- `agents/generate-insights.js` — runs only after a successful data sync.
+  Haiku writes a plain-English changelog of what changed; Opus reads the new data and changelog and writes 3-5 narrative insights. **This step only ever writes `commentary.js` and `CHANGELOG.md` — it never touches `data.js` or `dashboard.html`.** If it fails for any reason, the data sync you already have is unaffected; the dashboard just won't show a commentary card that week.
+- `commentary.js` — the agent-generated insights, read by the dashboard's "Weekly commentary" card.
+Absent until the first successful agent run.

 There are only **two things you need to fill in** before this works.
 Everything else is done.